-Hailed by The Boston Musical Intelligencer as "outstanding" and "fearless," Dr. Elisabeth Shafer is a dedicated performer and music educator.
-She has appeared in concert with orchestras and ensembles, including the Memphis Symphony Orchestra, ProMusica Columbus, Akron Symphony Orchestra, Erie Philharmonic, Detroit Winds and Strings, Michigan Opera Theatre Orchestra, Erie Philharmonic, Youngstown Symphony Orchestra, The Jackson Symphony, CityMusic Cleveland Chamber Orchestra, Toledo Symphony Brass, Akron Symphonic Winds, Memphis Jazz Orchestra, DanJo Jazz Orchestra, Symphony in C, the Eastern Connecticut Symphony, and the Nittany Valley Symphony, Barclay Brass, and was the interim trombonist with Seraph Brass from 2020 - 2021, and.
-She has appeared as a guest soloist with ensembles including Seraph Brass, The University of Akron Symphony Orchestra, The University of Akron Symphonic and Concert Bands, and the Perry High School Symphonic Winds at the Ohio Music Educators Association Conference.
+Hailed by The Boston Musical Intelligencer as "outstanding" and "fearless," Dr. Elisabeth Shafer, a native of State College, PA, is a dedicated performer and music educator.
+She has appeared in concert with orchestras and ensembles, including the Memphis Symphony Orchestra, ProMusica Columbus, Akron Symphony Orchestra, Detroit Chamber Winds and Strings, Michigan Opera Theatre Orchestra, Erie Philharmonic, Youngstown Symphony Orchestra, The Jackson Symphony, CityMusic Cleveland Chamber Orchestra, Toledo Symphony Brass, Akron Symphonic Winds, Memphis Jazz Orchestra, DanJo Jazz Orchestra, Symphony in C, the Eastern Connecticut Symphony, the Nittany Valley Symphony, and Barclay Brass.
+Dr. Shafer was the interim core member of Seraph Brass from 2019 - 2021 and has appeared as a guest soloist with ensembles including Seraph Brass, The University of Akron Symphonic and Concert Bands, The University of Akron Symphony Orchestra, and the Perry High School Symphonic Winds at the Ohio Music Educators Association Conference.
 She has presented solo and chamber performances at the American Trombone Workshop, the International Trombone Festival, and the International Women's Brass Conference, including a presentation titled "Songs She Wrote: A Joint Recital of Works by Women Composers” highlighting the works of women composers.
 Dr. Shafer frequently performs chamber and solo recitals at universities across the country.

-A native of State College, PA, Dr. Shafer earned her Doctor of Musical Arts degree in Trombone Performance from Boston University.
-She also received her Master of Music degree from Yale School of Music, and a Bachelor of Music degree from Temple University both in Trombone Performance.
+Dr. Shafer earned her Doctor of Musical Arts degree in Trombone Performance from Boston University, her Master of Music degree from Yale School of Music in Trombone Performance, and a Bachelor of Music degree from Temple University in Trombone Performance.
 Her primary teachers include Toby Oft, Scott Hartman, and Matthew Vaughn.
-Dr. Shafer is a Conn-Selmer Artist.
+Dr. Shafer is a Conn-Selmer Performing Artist.